 3 Lab 3: Working with vector attributes

-Vector data consists of discrete observations called features.
+Vector data consists of discrete observations (or records) that in GIS terminology are called features.
 For example, on a vector layer representing all protected areas in Scotland, each individual protected area would comprise a feature.
-With regular data, observations are just rows on a table, but with vector spatial data, features are composed of two elements: the geometry (the visual component + coordinates) and attributes (columns on a table holding data about each feature, also known as fields).
+Data records on non-spatial data are normally just rows on a table, but with vector spatial data features are composed of two elements: the geometry (the visual component - vertices, edges and their coordinates) and the attributes (columns on a table holding data about each feature, also known as fields).

-On the figure below, each country is a feature - the shape of the country is represented by the geometry (left) and the corresponding attributes are shown in the right.
-Notice that both the geometry and the corresponding attributes of one specific feature (Brazil) are selected.
-Selections are a very important component of GIS analysis, as they can narrow down the targets for your calculations.
+The figure below shows a portion of a vector layer of world countries.
+In this layer each country is a feature - the shape of the country is represented by both a geometry (seen on the map canvas on the left) and its corresponding attributes (shown in the *attribute table to the right).
+In the figure, the feature corresponding to Brazil is selected** - indicated by the bright yellow colour of the selected geometry and by the blue colour on the selected corresponding attribute row.
+Selections are a very important component of GIS vector analysis, as they will narrow down the targets of your calculations.

-For this lab, we will focus mainly on the following GIS operations: filtering attributes, summarising attributes, and creating and modifying attribute data.
-Remember to apply, from here on, all the steps you have already learned in previous labs: create a project folder, organize your data, save a named project with proper CRS info, etc. Each week’s labs will build upon the previous activities, so I will not be repeating instructions for things covered in previous sessions.
+For this lab, we will focus mainly on the following GIS vector operations: filtering attributes, summarising attributes, and creating and modifying attribute data.
+Remember to apply, from here on, all the steps you have already learned in previous labs: create a project folder, organize your data, save a named project with proper CRS info, and so on.
+Each week’s labs will build upon the previous activities, so I will not be repeating instructions for things covered in previous sessions.

 3.1 Before you start!